-Qing "Amanda" Zhao is a PhD candidate in biostatistics.
-Her research is focused on the integration of multi- and high-dimensional genomic data to improve cancer prognosis and risk prediction.
+Qing "Amanda" Zhao, PhD '16, Department of Biostatistics.
+Qing's research focused on the integration of multi- and high-dimensional genomic data to improve cancer prognosis and risk prediction.

 For more information about applying to the PhD program, visit the Yale Graduate School of Arts and Sciences website.
 Please choose "Public Health" as the program.
 Then select Biostatistics as the concentration.